AIIRWKV/RWKV-RAG/README.md

 note right of TuningService
 Tuning Services is consisted of two blocks:
 .
-J2B that prepares rawdata into tranning format. end note
+J2B that prepares rawdata into tranning format.
+.
+Tuning that helps user to finetune model using Lora,Pissa or State-Tune. end note